 When skeletal fractures occur from traumatic injury such as an accident or fall, there can be internal bleeding from the broken bone and the surrounding injured soft tissues.
 Bleeding will be severe if the blood vessels are torn.
 Traumatic injury could also damage internal organs, such as the bowel or bladder, and impair nerves with the patient losing sensation and muscle function.

-Severe injuries to the pelvis can be life threatening, especially it there are several breaks.
+Severe injuries to the pelvis can be life-threatening, especially if there are several breaks.
 This type of injury can cause shock, extensive internal bleeding and internal organs damage.
 The immediate goal is to control bleeding and stabilize the condition.

 Diagnosis and Treatment